County Cricket Ground, Derby

 The County Cricket Ground (usually shortened to the County Ground, also known as the Racecourse Ground) is a cricket ground in Derby, England.
 It has been the home of Derbyshire County Cricket Club since 1871.
 The ground was first used by South Derbyshire Cricket Club in 1863 and was initially located within Derby Racecourse, although racing ceased after 1939.
 The ground has staged two One-Day Internationals: New Zealand against Sri Lanka during the 1983 ICC Cricket World Cup and New Zealand against Pakistan during the 1999 ICC Cricket World Cup.
 It was one of the venues for the 2017 ICC Women's Cricket World Cup, hosting one of the semi-finals.

-The ground was also formerly used for football, and was the home of Derby County F.C. between 1884 and 1895.
+The ground was also formerly used for football, and was the home of Derby County FC between 1884 and 1895.
 It staged the first ever FA Cup Final match played outside London, a replay of the 1886 Final, and hosted an international match between England and Ireland in 1895.